When is the release date for Disney Pixar's Soul? Voice cast, plot and more

 Everything you need to know about Pixar's second brand new feature of the year.

-There are few cinema events that invite as much anticipation as a brand new Pixar release – and 2020 was set to include two new feature films from the animation powerhouse.
+Anticipation for a new Pixar film is always high – and a new trailer for the animation studio’s new jazzy feature Soul has only seen excitement levels rise further.

-After the springtime release of Onward, attention turned to the upcoming Soul, which was originally earmarked for a summer release until the coronavirus pandemic led to a schedule shake-up.
+The film is set to be Pixar’s second release of 2020, following the springtime release of Onward, and the new trailer is a long time coming, with several delays to the film’s release having already been made due to the coronavirus pandemic.

-Now another change has seen it delayed even further, while fans might have to make do with the small-screen experience rather than heading to the cinema.
+Recently a further date change was announced, while fans might have to make do with the small-screen experience rather than heading to the cinema.

 Here’s everything you need to know about the jazz inspired feature.